Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Convergence to suboptimal policies with natural policy gradient (NPG)

-The MDP used in this theorem is the same three-armed bandit as in the previous section.
-This theorem supports the empirical finding we saw before in Fig.~\ref{fig:trajectories} and we have repeated it for the natural policy gradient, whose plots can be found in the appendix.
-In this example, the key is that the minimum-variance baseline can be lower than the second best reward; so pulling the second arm will increase its probability and induce committal behaviour.
+\begin{restatable}[]{theorem}{threearmedbandit} There exists a three-arm bandit where using the stochastic natural gradient on a softmax-parameterized policy with the minimum-variance baseline can lead to convergence to a suboptimal policy with probability $\rho > 0$, and there is a different baseline (with larger variance) which results in convergence to the optimal policy with probability~1. \end{restatable} The bandit used in this theorem is the one we used for the experiments depicted in Fig.~\ref{fig:trajectories}.
+The key is that the minimum-variance baseline can be lower than the second best reward; so pulling the second arm will increase its probability and induce committal behaviour.
 This can cause the agent to prematurely commit to the second arm and converge to the wrong policy.
 On the other hand, using any baseline whose value is between the optimal reward and the second best reward, which we term a \textit{gap} baseline, will always increase the probability of the optimal action at every step, no matter which arm is drawn.
 Since the updates are sufficiently large at every step, this is enough to ensure convergence with probability 1, despite the higher variance compared to the minimum variance baseline.
-The key to this example is that whether a baseline underestimates or overestimates the second best reward can affect the convergence of the algorithm and is more critical than the resulting variance of the gradient estimates.
+The key is that whether a baseline underestimates or overestimates the second best reward can affect the algorithm convergence and this is more critical than the resulting variance of the gradient estimates.

-As such, more than lower variance, good baselines seem to be those that can assign positive effective returns to the good trajectories and negative effective returns to the others.
+As such, more than lower variance, good baselines are those that can assign positive effective returns to the good trajectories and negative effective returns to the others.
 These results cast doubt on whether finding baselines which minimize variance is a meaningful goal to pursue.
-As we saw, the baseline can affect optimization in subtle ways, beyond variance, and further study is needed to identify the true causes of some improved empirical results observed in previous works on baselines.
+The baseline can affect optimization in subtle ways, beyond variance, and further study is needed to identify the true causes of some improved empirical results observed in previous works.
 This importance of the sign of the returns, rather than their exact value, echoes with the cross-entropy method~\citep{de2005tutorial}, which maximizes the probability of the trajectories with the largest returns, regardless of their actual value.